-NOTE regarding the use of Unemployment Insurance as sole eligibility documentation:

-WIOA staff must evaluate and assess a potential dislocated worker's status during the application, enrollment, and assessment process.
-The WIOA staff's assessment and the decision must be documented in enrollment notes for the participant to be eligible.
+NOTE regarding the use of Unemployment Insurance as sole eligibility documentation: Career planners must evaluate and assess a potential dislocated worker's status during the application, enrollment, and assessment process.
+The career planner's assessment and the decision must be documented in enrollment notes for the participant to be eligible.